eaber155/pdsnd_github/README.md

 The program is self explanatory.
 Use the comments to understand the code Run the code in jupyter environment terminal or any terminal of your choice

+The bikeshare program provides an analysis of bike sharing data in three different states in the USA.
+The raw data is below.
+Bikeshare will give you more insight than what you would understand from the raw data.

 The bikeshare project is created using the powerful python programming language.

 ### Files used